Lunch in School

 The Governing Body have decided to change the Halal Meat Menu at Glodwick to a non-meat menu.
 Oldham Catering Department have designed the menu to ensure that it meets the current nutritional guidelines.
 The choices are very appetising and we are sure the children will enjoy eating them.

-Please select from the documents below to view the sample menus.
+Please select the document below to view a sample menu.

 Key Certified Ingredients

 The catering service has been awarded the Soil Association's Food for Life Catering Mark, the Marine Stewardship Council’s Chain of Custody Standard, and the Good Egg Award.

 The Chain of Custody standard acknowledges that fish is only purchased from suppliers who support and source from sustainable fish stocks.

 The Good Egg Awards celebrate companies who are showing leadership by sourcing or switching to cage-free eggs (barn, free-range or organic eggs).